checklib/checklib/README.md

    ```bash
    git clone https://github.com/annakrystalli/checklib
    ```
+   Make sure to pull before using, to ensure you have an up to date version of the checklists.
 - You will also need a local copy of the project you wish to add checklists to.
-If you do not have one clone one.
+If you do not have one, clone one.
 - [ ] Run the checklib tool by running `bash ./run_checklib`.
 If you don't supply any arguments (or supply the argument --help) the tool will output information explaining how to use the tool.
 - [ ] Get a list of the avaiable checklists divided by subject use the --ls_lists flag: `bash ./run_checklib --ls_lists`
 - [ ] To add checklists to your project: